iris-technologies/iris-code-conventions/Common/comments.md

 process_user_response($what_user_send_to_us_response);
 ```

-Notice how also all variable names in all scopes have different names.
-This is important.

-Every variable and function name in the entire project should be unique.
-This makes the code easier to understand and you are not going to make bugs by using a wrong variable or function somewhere.
-Bugs like this are really hard to track and fix.

 ## When to use comments

 1. Use comments only inside functions when the algorithms are hard to explain via functions and variable names.